13 Benefits of the Marimo Moss Ball

 5. Requires Almost Zero Maintenance

-The moss ball requires freshwater, some amount of lighting (prefers shading in bright tanks) and waste to feed off of.
+The moss ball requires freshwater, some amount of lighting (prefers shading in bright tanks), and waste to feed off of.
 So basically, as long as you have an aquarium set up with aquatic animals, you’ve already got everything the algae ball needs.
 Every time you feed your fish, you are also feeding the moss ball, so no fertilizers are required.

 There is only one task that must be done for a Marimo: it needs to be squeezed outside of the tank every once in a while.
 Yes, you should actually squeeze it (as you can’t do with the cheap Java knockoffs).

 The Marimo sucks up a lot of filth and debris over time (like a sponge), which is a good thing.
 But it also absorbs more than it can chew, and the nasty stuff eventually leeches out.
 So every time you perform a partial water change, just remember to take out the moss ball, squeeze it over a bucket or sink, and toss it right back into the tank.
-It will float at the surface for a while unless you squeeze it again while underwater.
-Floating does not hurt the Marimo.
-In fact, the balls can float up to the surface on their own from internal gasses, as well as sink on their own.

 There is technically another task for the moss ball: it should be moved around once in a while to keep its rounded shape, as well as to provide some lighting on every surface to avoid dead patches.
 But if you are performing routine gravel cleanings and squeezing the moss ball every week or two, then you’re accomplishing this anyway.